 It’s always important to make sure that your dog is able to be as healthy as possible.
-While most dog owners are sure to get their pets the right kind of food and even to make sure that they get the right kind of exercise, the truth is that an awful lot of dog owners don’t pay quite as much attention to their dogs teeth as they should.
+While most dog owners are sure to get their pets the best dog food and make sure that they get the right kind of exercise by taking them on frequent walks or installing an invisible dog fence, the truth is that an awful lot of dog owners don’t pay quite as much attention to their dogs teeth as they should.
 If you want your dog to be as healthy as possible, though, you’ve got to pay a lot of attention to his or her dental health – and for most, this means taking some time to brush the dog’s teeth on a regular basis.

 Figuring out what it means to brush your dog’s teeth can be tough, though.
 It seems like there’s not enough information out there to tell you exactly why you should spend any time brushing your dog’s teeth, to say nothing how of how often you need to do so.

 The good news, though, is that both questions are relatively easy to answer and that doing so will help you to keep your dog even healthier than he or she might be right now.

 While it’s absolutely very important to know how often you need to brush your dog’s teeth, the truth is that you might need a little bit of motivation to start doing so.
 Luckily, knowing why it’s so important that your dog’s teeth get brushed is a good place to start.

 Don’t think about brushing your dog’s teeth as something extra.
 Instead, think of it as a vital part of making sure that your dog stays healthy.
 Your dog’s mouth is just another part of his or her body, after all, and it still needs the same level of care that you’d provide to any other body part.
 If you ignore your dog’s mouth, then, you’re ignoring a place that’s vital for your dog’s survival.